 Loden Coat

 This example is the easiest.
 Start with an interesting coat like this lodden coat with a twist (motorcycle jacket cut, but half calf-length).
 Add a pop of surprising color with a bag (here orange) and wear your coat open with a dress underneath that picks up the colors of the bag and your heels.
-Of course, in Alaska, this look only works in fall, but it’s a perfect LOTD in warm climates on a mild winter day – think, for instance, dressing for humid sub-tropical climate.
+It’s a perfect look on a mild winter day when dressing in humid sub-tropical climate.

 The above look works with nearly complimentary colors contrasting pinks and burgundy with loden-green.